cypypccpy/cypypccpy-hugo-academic/content/publication/Bi-DexHands/index.md

 ---
-title: "Bi-DexHands: A Benchmark for Learning Bimanual Dexterous Manipulation"
+title: "Towards Human-Level Bimanual Dexterous Manipulation with Reinforcement Learning"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here